 VP, Environmental Initiatives, Apple

-Lisa Jackson is Apple’s vice president of Environmental Initiatives, reporting to CEO Tim Cook.
+Lisa Jackson is Apple’s Vice President of Environment, Policy and Social Initiatives, reporting to CEO Tim Cook.
 Jackson oversees Apple’s industry-leading efforts to minimize its impact on the environment, including removing toxics from its products, incorporating renewable energy in its facilities and continually raising the bar for energy efficiency in the electronics industry.

 Jackson previously served as Administrator of the U.S. Environmental Protection Agency and her career in public service spanned over 25 years.
 She was appointed EPA Administrator by President Barack Obama in 2009 and served until February 2013.
 As Administrator, she focused on core issues of reducing greenhouse gases, protecting air and water quality, preventing exposure to toxic contamination and expanding outreach to communities on environmental issues.
 Prior to this, she was Chief of Staff to the Governor of New Jersey and Commissioner of the state’s Department of Environmental Protection.